sheeshcake/koda-js-coding-challenge/readme.md

 - The Score shows correct and total
 - Displays a list of the questions and whether the answer was correct or not
-- PLAY AGAIN starts over and navigates to the Home Screen
+- PLAY AGAIN starts over with new questions and navigates to the Home Screen

 ## Submission